Sochi: Administrative and municipal status and city divisions

 Within the framework of administrative divisions, it is, together with one urban-type settlement (Krasnaya Polyana) and seventy-nine rural localities, incorporated as the City of Sochi—an administrative unit with the status equal to that of the districts.
 As a municipal division, the City of Sochi is incorporated as Sochi Urban Okrug.

-Sochi is administratively subdivided into four city districts: Tsentralny City District, Lazarevsky City District, Khostinsky City District, and Adlersky City District.
-Tsentralny City District, comprising the central portion of, is by far the smallest out of four in terms of the area, and the other three have comparable areas, with Lazarevsky City District being the biggest.
-In terms of the population, Tsentralny City District is approximately twice as big as each of the other three city districts.
+Sochi is administratively subdivided into four city districts: Tsentralny city district, Lazarevsky city district, Khostinsky city district, and Adlersky city district.
+Tsentralny city district, comprising the central portion of, is by far the smallest out of four in terms of the area, and the other three have comparable areas, with Lazarevsky city district being the biggest.
+In terms of the population, Tsentralny city district is approximately twice as big as each of the other three city districts.

-Tsentralny City District
+Tsentralny city district

-Tsentralny City District, or central Sochi, covers an area of 32 km2 and, as of the 2010 Census, has a population of 137,677.
+Tsentralny city district, or central Sochi, covers an area of 32 km2 and, as of the 2010 Census, has a population of 137,677.
 The highlights include: